-- Visitors, including volunteers and contractors, should not use mobile phones and personal devices unless they are permitted to do so to enable them to undertake their role. - Appropriate signage and information are provided to inform parents/carers and visitors of expectations of use. - Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our AUA and other associated policies, including but not limited to Anti-bullying, behaviour, and Safeguarding. - Members of staff are expected to challenge visitors if they have concerns and inform the DSL (or deputy) or Headteacher of any breaches of our policy.
+- Visitors, including volunteers and contractors, should ensure that mobile phones and personal devices are used on school grounds. - Appropriate signage and information are provided to inform parents/carers and visitors of expectations of use. - Visitors, including volunteers and contractors, who are on site for regular or extended periods of time are expected to use their mobile phones and personal devices in accordance with our AUA and other associated policies, including but not limited to Anti-bullying, behaviour, and Safeguarding. - Members of staff are expected to challenge visitors if they have concerns and inform the DSL (or deputy) or Headteacher of any breaches of our policy.